Enhancing Sequential Recommender with Large Language Models for Joint Video and Comment Recommendation: Experiment

-\paratitle{Comment recommendation.} The baseline methods for comment recommendation include: (1) Traditional recommendation model: \textbf{DSSM}~\cite{DBLP:conf/cikm/HuangHGDAH13} uses dual encoders to separately encode user and candidate comments.
-(2) Sequential modeling methods: \textbf{GRU}~\cite{DBLP:conf/emnlp/ChoMGBBSB14} intuitively utilizes GRU to derive short- and long-term user representations~\cite{DBLP:conf/acl/AnWWZLX19, gru4rec, DBLP:conf/cikm/LiRCRLM17}. \textbf{ATT}~\cite{DBLP:conf/nips/VaswaniSPUJGKP17} employs an additive attention~(ATT) mechanism to model the user comment interaction sequence~\cite{DBLP:conf/ijcai/WuWAHHX19}. \textbf{MHA}~\cite{DBLP:conf/nips/VaswaniSPUJGKP17} adopts multi-head attention~(MHA) and additive attention to obtain the representation of the user comment interaction history~\cite{DBLP:conf/ijcai/WuWAHHX19, DBLP:conf/emnlp/WuWGQHX19}.
-(3) Query-based models: \textbf{ZAM}~\cite{DBLP:conf/cikm/AiHVC19} introduces a zero vector into the attention mechanism to dynamically control the influence of user interaction history on product search. \textbf{TEM}~\cite{DBLP:conf/sigir/BiAC20} uses Transformer to encode the query and user interaction sequence for more flexible personalization adaptation.
+\textbf{Comment recommendation.} The baselines for comment recommendation include: (1) Traditional recommendation model: \textbf{DSSM}~\cite{DBLP:conf/cikm/HuangHGDAH13} uses dual encoders to separately encode user and candidate comments.
+(2) Sequential modeling methods: \textbf{GRU} intuitively utilizes GRU~\cite{DBLP:conf/emnlp/ChoMGBBSB14} to derive short- and long-term user representations~\cite{DBLP:conf/acl/AnWWZLX19, gru4rec, DBLP:conf/cikm/LiRCRLM17}. \textbf{ATT} employs an additive attention~\cite{DBLP:conf/nips/VaswaniSPUJGKP17} mechanism to model the user comment interaction sequence~\cite{DBLP:conf/ijcai/WuWAHHX19}. \textbf{MHA} adopts multi-head attention~\cite{DBLP:conf/nips/VaswaniSPUJGKP17} and additive attention to obtain the representation of the user comment interaction history~\cite{DBLP:conf/ijcai/WuWAHHX19, DBLP:conf/emnlp/WuWGQHX19}. \textbf{UniSRec}$_C$~\cite{DBLP:conf/kdd/HouMZLDW22} mirrors the model structure of UniSRec for comment modeling (3) Query-based models: \textbf{ZAM}~\cite{DBLP:conf/cikm/AiHVC19} introduces a zero vector into the attention mechanism to dynamically control the influence of user interaction history on product search. \textbf{TEM}~\cite{DBLP:conf/sigir/BiAC20} uses Transformer to encode the query and user interaction sequence for more flexible personalization adaptation.
 For all comment recommendation baselines, we adopt trainable BERT~\cite{DBLP:conf/naacl/DevlinCLT19} as their text encoder.
 Furthermore, we consider the title embedding of the video being watched by the user as the query for query-based models.